maconsta/survey-tool/includes/README.md

 1. Suppress errors when site goes live. (error_reporting(...);)
 2. AllowOverride All is set under /var/www in /etc/apache2/apache2.conf so that .htaccess can work
+3. Should news positions be randomly generated when being shown (currently - 3 negative and 2 positive)